List of five-wicket hauls in women's One Day International cricket

 Suthershini Sivanantham has taken the most economical five-wicket haul with an economy rate of just 0.21.
 Bowling for Sri Lanka, she took five wickets for just two runs against Pakistan at Moors Sports Club Ground in Colombo in January 2002.
 The least economical five-wicket haul was taken by South Africa's Suné Luus with an economy rate of 6.70.
-Despite Luus taking figures of 5 wickets for 67 runs (5/67) off her 10 overs at the County Ground in Taunton during the 2017 Women's Cricket World Cup, South Africa lost the match to Australia – one of only thirteen occurrences that did not result in a victory to the team taking the five-wicket haul.
-There have been two occasions where two five-wicket hauls have been taken in the same match.
+Despite Luus taking figures of 5 wickets for 67 runs (5/67) off her 10 overs at the County Ground in Taunton during the 2017 Women's Cricket World Cup, South Africa lost the match to Australia – one of only 17 occurrences that did not result in a victory to the team taking the five-wicket haul.

+There have been six occasions where two five-wicket hauls have been taken in the same match.
 The first was during the 2005 Women's Cricket World Cup in South Africa.
 India's Neetu David took figures of 5/32 in the first innings with Louise Milliken of New Zealand taking 5/25 to lead her side to victory.
-The other was during the 2007 Women's European Cricket Championship in Deventer where Annemarie Tanke of the Netherlands finished with 5/40.
+The second was during the 2007 Women's European Cricket Championship in Deventer where Annemarie Tanke of the Netherlands finished with 5/40.
 In reply, Ciara Metcalfe returned career best figures of 5/18 to help steer Ireland to victory.
+The third was the first ODI of Zimbabwe's 2023 tour of Thailand, which saw Kelis Ndhlovu (Zimbabwe, 5/22) and Thipatcha Putthawong (Thailand, 6/6) become the first players to achieve the feat for their respective countries in women's ODIs.
+The fourth was the first ODI of the West Indies 2024 tour of India, which saw Zaida James (West Indies, 5/45) and Renuka Singh Thakur (India, 5/29) take five-wicket hauls.
+The fifth was a match in the 2025 Women's Cricket World Cup Qualifier, which saw Fahima Khatun (Bangladesh, 5/21) and Jannatul Ferdus (Bangladesh, 5/7) take five-wicket hauls.
+The sixth was the sixth ODI of the 2025 Sri Lanka Women's Tri-Nation Series, which saw Dewmi Vihanga (Sri Lanka, 5/43) and Chloe Tryon (South Africa, 5/34) take five-wicket hauls.